K-Arena Yokohama

 K-Arena Yokohama (Kアリーナ横浜, K-Arīna Yokohama) is an indoor arena located in Yokohama, Kanagawa, Japan.
 It is advertised as "one of the world's biggest arena dedicated for music" with a capacity of 20,000 people.
 The arena opened on September 29, 2023, and is owned by the Ken Corporation Group.

 History

+In the public tender for development operators in blocks 60 to 62 of Minato Mirai 21 conducted by Yokohama, the company's business proposal to develop a large-scale mixed-use complex consisting of a music-dedicated arena, hotel, and rental offices in blocks 60 and 61 was selected in November 2017.
+This project plan, named "K-Arena Project", received approval of the private urban regeneration project plan from the Minister of Land, Infrastructure, Transport and Tourism in February 2019.

 K-Arena's construction started in August 2020, after a delay due to the COVID-19 pandemic.
 Construction was completed in July 2023 and the arena opened on September 29 of the same year.

+As originally proposed, not only was a music-dedicated arena completed, the adjacent site also saw the completion of the Hilton Yokohama hotel and the K-Tower Yokohama office building.
+This entire development area is named "Music Terrace".
+Hilton Yokohama opened on September 24 of the same year, prior to the opening of this arena.

 A concert series named "K-Arena Yokohama Grand Opening Series" starting with Yuzu's 3-day live shows ran until December 2023.

+K-Arena ranked second in the world on the 2024 Top 200 Arena Tickets chart by Pollstar, after Madison Square Garden.
+It then ranked first in the world on the 2025 Top 10 Arena Tickets chart by Pollstar.